Everton-Luiss/Solving-N-coupled-differential-equations-numerically/README.md

 ## Solving N coupled differential equations numerically
 In the daily life of a scientist it is usual to come across with second order diferential equations.
 If you are here then you probably have a second order differential equation to solve.
 I hope that this program can help you!
 ### Usage example
-This program is able to solve a set of **N** first order differential coupled equations, but in order to illustrate how it works we consider a simple example of just **N = 2** coupled equations.
+This program is able to solve a set of **N** first order differential coupled equations, but in order to illustrate how it works I consider a simple example of just **N = 2** coupled equations.
 The case discussed here is the simple harmonic oscillator.
 For this example you must follow the following steps:
-- **Step 1:** Convert your second order differenttial equation into a set of two ordinary differential equations.
+- **Step 1:** Convert your second order differenttial equation into a set of two first order differential equations.
 In the image bellow I illustrate this procedure considering the harmonic oscillator case
 ***
 ![diff](https://user-images.githubusercontent.com/68023745/87543533-4dfe2600-c67b-11ea-8f7f-ba12782bfe4b.png)